kgateway-dev/kgateway/docs/content/advanced_configuration/session_affinity.md

 ---

-For certain applications deployed across multiple replicas, it may be desirable to route all traffic from a single client session to the same instance of the application.
+For certain applications deployed across multiple replicas, it may be desireable to route all traffic from a single client session to the same instance of the application.
 This can help reduce latency through better use of caches.
 This load balancer behavior is referred to as Session Affinity or Sticky Sessions.